Sneak King

-Sneak King is a stealth video game by Burger King for the Xbox and Xbox 360 video game consoles, released in 2006.
+Sneak King is a stealth video game developed by Blitz Games and published by King Games for the Xbox and Xbox 360 video game consoles, released in 2006.
 Burger King sold the game with the purchase of value meals.
 Players take control of Burger King's mascot The King, in a stealth food-delivery themed game that spans four levels based on Burger King's commercial advertisements.
-Sneak King is one of three titles released by Burger King under the name King Games and developed by Blitz Games as part of five week promotional campaign between November 19 and December 24, 2006.
+On November 19, 2006, Burger King started selling it with any value meal.
+It is one of three titles released by Burger King.
 Blitz Games was chosen to develop the games, originally for the online Xbox Live Arcade, but this was later changed to a single disc that would run the game on both the Xbox and Xbox 360 consoles.